Colonial Heights Neighborhood Association

 The Colonial Heights Neighborhood Association (CHNA) was formed in 2010 as a follow up to the Colonial Arts and Recreation Effort (CARE) led for many years by Shirley Johnson and other dedicated neighbors.

-In 1981, Shirley Johnson, a resident of Colonial Heights, founded an active neighborhood association called the Colonial Heights Arts and Recreation Effort (CARE) which she leads for over 20 years.
+In 1981, Shirley Johnson, a resident of Colonial Heights, founded an active neighborhood association called the Colonial Heights Arts and Recreation Effort (CARE) which she lead for over 20 years.
 The focus of CARE was the safety and security of the neighborhood centered around the park and activities for children and teenagers.
 This organization ran an after school program, a softball league, and made many improvements to Colonial Park, including the wading pool and the shade structure.
 The organization dissolved due to many reasons, the primary of which was Johnson’s failing health.

 In 2007, several neighbors joined together and formed the current Colonial Heights Neighborhood Association (CHNA) and created an online forum for the neighborhood.